 Above Glen Goei, co-artistic director, Wild Rice Singapore

 Glen Goei is best known for starring opposite Anthony Hopkins in M. Butterfly at London’s West End, a role that launched his career; and as the filmmaker behind Forever Fever, one of the first Singaporean films that saw worldwide commercial release.
 But beyond his successes in movies and theatre, Goei is an advocate for equality.
-Under his Unseen series, the creative has produced documentaries that illustrate the powerful and difficult journeys of marginalised communities in Southeast Asia.
-In Some Women, director Quen Wang turns the camera on herself to bare her vulnerabilities as a transgender person.
-And in Baby Queen, Opera Tang navigates queer acceptance as she debuts as a drag queen during the global pandemic.
+For his Unseen series, the creative produced documentaries illustrating the powerful and difficult journeys of marginalised communities in Southeast Asia.
+In Some Women, director Quen Wang turned the camera on herself to bare her vulnerabilities as a transgender person.
+And in Baby Queen, Opera Tang navigated queer acceptance as she debuted as a drag queen during the global pandemic.

 Chia Wei Chi, social activist (Taiwan)